ramorel/ramorel.github.io/_pages/dissertation_3.md

 ================

-One study of my dissertation analyzes the causal impact of changing demographics within a school on student participatoin in boycotts of annual standardized tests.
+One study of my dissertation analyzes the causal impact of changing demographics within a school on student participation in boycotts of annual standardized tests.
 Based on research in social movements theory and educational policy, I hypothesize that when schools see increases in the share of students of color, students are more likely to